DarthChurros/cmsc20600-final/README.md

 Dijkstra's algorithm on the maze's coordinate grid to find the shortest path from any location to the destination.
 By excluding points close to the walls of the maze, we could somewhat account for the size of the robot and eliminate paths likely to cause collisions.
+When choosing what node is next we also choose to secondary sort by the distance from the wall given by the likelyhood field.
+The combining this corners being considered the same distance from the wall the robot sticks to the middle of the path when moving.
+This makes the robot almost never collide with walls.

 Though A* would somewhat optimize this process by only searching part of the maze, we computed all optimal paths for three reasons: ease of implementation,